Skyfighter64/Arduino-ALUP/README.md

 # Arduino-ALUP
-An ALUP implementation for Arduino and Arduino-Compatible Boards using the Serial Connection.
-It is used to control an individually addressable LED strip from a Computer or any other device, using a microcontroller as a proxy (middle-man) over a USB / Serial connection.
+An ALUP implementation for Arduino and Arduino-Compatible Boards.
+Userd to control an individually addressable LED strip from a Computer or any other device, using a microcontroller.

 ## Table of Contents